Introduction to GMDSS

 - Battery power capacity for 8 hours (Nickel Cadmium or Lithium Battery)

-The scope of GMDSS is vast and extensive reading on it, through publications and manuals and all other available means, is the only way to get better at handling the equipments and gain further knowledge about the setup.
+The scope of GMDSS is vast and extensive reading on it, through publications and manuals and all other available means is the only way to get better at handling the equipment and gain further knowledge about the setup.

 Disclaimer: The authors’ views expressed in this article do not necessarily reflect the views of Marine Insight.
 Data and charts, if used, in the article have been sourced from available information and have not been authenticated by any statutory authority.
 The author and Marine Insight do not claim it to be accurate nor accept any responsibility for the same.
 The views constitute only the opinions and do not constitute any guidelines or recommendation on any course of action to be followed by the reader.